 Upon meeting certain conditions and serving a disproportionately high share of Texas' and South Carolina's low income patients, five of our facilities located in Texas and one facility located in South Carolina received additional reimbursement from each state's DSH fund.
-The Texas and South Carolina programs have been renewed for each state's 2008 fiscal years (covering the period of September 1, 2007 through August 31, 2008 for Texas and October 1, 2007 through September 30, 2008 for South Carolina).
-Included in our financial results was an aggregate of \$10 million during each of the three month periods ended March 31, 2008 and 2007.
+The Texas and South Carolina programs have been renewed for each state's 2009 fiscal years (covering the period of September 1, 2008 through August 31, 2009 for Texas and October 1, 2008 through September 30, 2009 for South Carolina).
+Included in our financial results was an aggregate of \$9 million and \$13 million during the three month periods ended September 30, 2008 and 2007, respectively, and \$30 million and \$35 million during the nine month periods ended September 30, 2008 and 2007, respectively.
 Failure to renew these DSH programs beyond their scheduled termination dates, failure of our hospitals that currently receive DSH payments to qualify for future DSH funds under these programs, or reductions in reimbursements, could have a material adverse effect on our future results of operations.